 Their self-priming products are also low VOCs and are effective at sealing uncoated or previously painted surfaces.

-Plus, they also have a range of other products that are highly versatile and are designed to meet standards for low chemical emissions.
+Plus, they also have a range of other products that are highly versatile, waterproof, and are designed to meet standards for low chemical emissions.

 11- Earth Safe Finishes

-Earth Safe Finishes is a firm based in South Carolina that produces VOC-free paints for almost two decades.
+Earth Safe Finishes is a firm based in South Carolina that has been producing VOC-free paints for almost two decades.

 12- AFM Safecoat